Web design · SEO & SEA · Branding

 3.4.1 The Contractor shall undertake the conception and design of graphics and/or logos (hereinafter referred to as "designs") by agreement with the Customer.

-3.4.2 For this purpose, the client initially submits a request to the contractor with as detailed a description as possible of the desired designs.
-This request constitutes an invitation for the contractor to submit an offer.
-The contractor will review the ideas described in the request to the best of their knowledge and belief for completeness, suitability (with the exception of legal suitability, in particular with regard to third-party rights), clarity, feasibility, and absence of contradictions, and will prepare an offer based on the wishes arising from the client’s request.
-A contract between the contractor and the client is only concluded upon the client’s acceptance of the offer.
+3.4.2 For this purpose, the Customer shall first submit an enquiry to the Contractor with as precise a description as possible of the designs it requires.
+This enquiry constitutes an invitation to the Contractor to submit an offer.
+The Contractor shall check the Customer's ideas described in the enquiry to the best of its knowledge and belief for completeness, suitability (with the exception of legal suitability, in particular with regard to the rights of third parties), clarity, feasibility and consistency and shall prepare an offer on the basis of the wishes arising from the Customer's enquiry.
+A contract between the Contractor and the Customer shall only be concluded once the Customer has accepted the offer.

-3.4.3 A prerequisite for the contractor’s activity is that the client provides all data required for the implementation of the project (e.g., color definitions, etc.) to the contractor in full and in an appropriate form before the start of the assignment.
-If the client fails to comply with this obligation, the contractor may charge the client for the time incurred as a result.
+3.4.3 A prerequisite for the Contractor's work is that the Customer provides the Contractor with all the data required for the implementation of the project (colour definition, etc.) in a suitable form prior to the start of the order.
+If the Customer fails to fulfil this obligation, the Contractor may charge the Customer for the time incurred as a result.

 3.4.4 Unless otherwise agreed, the customer shall be entitled to two correction loops for each individual design.
 After these correction loops have been carried out, requests for adjustments and complaints (in particular with regard to the artistic design) will no longer be taken into account.
 If the customer wishes to make further changes after the agreed correction loops have been carried out, the contractor can provide these to the customer for an additional fee to be agreed.